 - Comments – you can comment on other people’s blogs or posts with your link in the comment.
 This used to be the No.1 way, and blogs were measured by how many comments they generated.
 Nowadays it carries a high risk of being seen as spammy and comments deleted by the webmaster.

-Want to give your backlinks a boost and don't have the resources?
-Contact us to see how we can help.
+Want to give your backlinks a boost and don’t have the resources?
+Have a look at our Backlink builder package to see how we can help.